refIekt/reflekt/README.md

 ## Configuration

-You'll likely want to stop Reflekt testing methods that delete data or output directly to the UI.
-Only "no undo" actions like deletion, sending email and the final rendering of the UI need to be disabled.
+You can configure Reflekt to not call "no undo" methods like deletion and sending email:

 In your class add: